 Now the building is open to the public, with a restaurant and regular tours taking place.
 There are also beautiful gardens and a park where you can walk your dog which have resident deer grazing nearby.

-The spooky tours have been taking place for the past few years now and are run by local actor and director Martin Lawrence.
+The spooky tours have been taking place for the past few years now and are run by local actor and director Martin Tempest.
 He and his troupe of actors tell the ghost stories of the historic grounds but it’s not your average ghost walk.

 Burghley House is the perfect setting for a ‘fright night’, you could easily get lost in it’s dark corridors and the location is so dark at night with just candles to light your way you feel scared pretty easily.